Victor Valley WRA, CA

 Apple Valley

-The Apple Valley Subregional water recycling facility is producing recycled water.
+The Apple Valley Subregional water recycling facility is producing recycled water for irrigation use at the Apple Valley Golf Course.